 We Return to Budapest Because We Can’t Resist That Goulash!

 This is one in a series of blog posts detailing our 10-country trip around Europe on trains, buses, cars and ferries.
-This one focuses on our visit to Budapest and drive to Slovakia.
+This one focuses on our visit to Budapest and our drive from Budapest to Slovakia.
 All the posts highlight what we got up to along with some tips and helpful overviews should you wish to visit the destinations.
 You can see all the posts from this trip here.

 Some years ago, we’d previously spent a week exploring/getting lost in Budapest and its surroundings, so on arrival at the station we were already familiar with the town, and it is one of our favourite capitals in Europe, lively, compact and constantly interesting.

 On arriving at the western railway station (Nyugati pályaudvar) we soon located our, rather disappointing accommodation (Mrs A has very particular standards and this particular accommodation simply did not meet them, but it was too late to change options, so we made the best of it), close to transport options, and about a mile walk to the town centre.
 After stocking up with supplies, we headed off in the direction of the river Danube with no set agenda except to find somewhere to eat, which this evening was to be the Mythos The Greek restaurant a couple of hundred metres from St. Stephen’s Basilica, which wasn’t too busy and the food was very good.

 This post may contain affiliate links to things like hotels, tours or products.
 These help us earn a small commission at no additional charge to you and help keep the lights on at Destination Someplace.